-All students entering Rice must complete the Composition Exam before July 1, 2014.
+All students entering Rice must complete the Composition Exam by June 29, 2015.
 The exam establishes if students must complete FWIS 100, Fundamentals of Academic Writing and Communication, before registering for the FWIS seminar that satisfies the graduation requirement.
 FWIS 100 cannot be used to meet the graduation requirement.

 Students who score poorly on the exam will be required to enroll in FWIS 100 during the fall and a FWIS that meets the graduation requirement during the spring of their first year at Rice.
 FWIS 100 provides an intensive review of writing, reading, and critical thinking to prepare students needing more preparation before enrolling in a FWIS in the spring.